Skip to main content

 Validate and troubleshoot your proxy configuration

-If you have any issues in running a Moogsoft collector behind a forward proxy check the following:
+If you have any issues in running an Incident Management Collector behind a forward proxy, check the following:

-• When using a forward proxy, make sure you modify your Moogsoft collector install script:
+• When using a forward proxy, make sure you modify your Incident Management Collector install script:

 • Check that the https_proxy address is not blank in your curl command.